quii/learn-go-with-tests/maps.md

 **[You can find all the code for this chapter here](https://github.com/quii/learn-go-with-tests/tree/master/maps)**

-In the previous chapter, you saw how to store values in order.
+In [arrays & slices](arrays-and-slices.md), you saw how to store values in order.
 Now, we will look at a way to store items by a `key` and look them up quickly.

 Maps allow you to store items in a manner similar to a dictionary.
 You can